area17/twill/docs/.sections/form-fields.md

 If the formField is used inside a block, you need to define the `mediasParams` at `config/twill.php` under `crops` key, and you are good to go.
 You could checkout [Twill Default Configuration](https://twill.io/docs/#default-configuration) and [Rendering Blocks](https://twill.io/docs/#rendering-blocks) for references.

+If the formField is used inside a repeater, you need to define the `mediasParams` at `config/twill.php` under `block_editor.crops`.

 If you need medias fields to be translatable (ie. publishers can select different images for each locale), set the `twill.media_library.translated_form_fields` configuration value to `true`.

 ##### Example: